willhackett/willhackett/src/pages/about/index.md

 I maintain three policies when building products; it's important for those working with me to know them—"the customer comes first", "no idea is a dumb idea" and "just get shit done".
 With every new idea, I always ask "how does this benefit the customer?"

 Team environments offer the best way for people to teach, learn and display excellence.
 I expect everybody in my teams to bring creativity, enthusiasm and an encouraging persona to the workplace.
 I believe in a hands-off approach to teaching—talking out a problem is far more effective than just solving it for you.

-On Wednesdays, we wear pink and on Fridays, we drink—in my teams we should always take breaks to hear about each other's lives, exchange theories about the universe and dispute Douglas Adam's answer to the meaning of life.

 ## Coffee order ☕️